OpenCDSS/cdss-rest-services-examples/examples/tstool/README.md

 	* To graph in TSTool, use a point graph because values are sparse and have zero values.

-When the command file is run in TSTool, it is useful to click on the legend text to highlight each time series, as shown in the following figure.
+When the command file is run and line graph is viewed in TSTool, it is useful to click on the legend text to highlight a specific time series of interest, as shown in the following figure.

 ![tstool-graph](example-divrec-year/tstool-graph.png)

-The TSTool table view can be used to view the time series data values and flags.
+The TSTool table view (see below) can be used to view the time series data values and flags.
 Use the ***Flags: Superscript*** option near the lower left in the table view.
-Note that some zero values have been filled using carry forward from an observed zero value.
+Note that some zero values have been filled using carry forward from an observed zero value, and that some year values have been set using diversion comment.

 ![tstool-table](example-divrec-year/tstool-table.png)